At a glance

 Knowledge

-• Coaching models and approaches: Understand a range of coaching frameworks and how they apply within education and Early Years
+• Coaching models and approaches: Understand a range of coaching frameworks and how they apply within education

 • Learning theories and pedagogy: Explore how adults learn and how this shapes effective coaching in your setting